Ymasri93/contacts/README.md

 The backend server for this in-class project can be found [here](https://github.com/udacity/reactnd-contacts-server).

-## Contributing

-Because this is a code-along project and the commits correspond to specific videos in the program, we will not be accepting pull requests.

 If you feel like there's a major problem, please open an issue to discuss the problem and potential resolution.

 ## License